billycvitak/Sveltekit-Ethers-Template/README.md

-# Reusable Web3 Account Login/Store Template for Svelte
+# Web3 Account Store Template for Svelte + Ethers

 This template provides a reusable foundation for integrating Web3 functionality into your Svelte web applications.
 It includes a pre-configured setup for handling Ethereum account login and storing user account data.
 You can easily incorporate this template into your projects and customize it as needed.